-Good Friday was the day when Jesus Christ was hanged to death, and on the third day, Easter Sunday, he was resurrected from dead.
+Good Friday was the day when Jesus Christ was hanged to death, and on the third day, Easter Sunday, he was resurrected from death.

 On Good Friday, Christians attend Church Service that reminds of the day when Lord Jesus Christ was hanged brutally.
 Many hold fasting on that day and restrain eating meat.
 It is a day of mourning, and traditionally there is no celebration on this day.